 Don’t allow people to body shame you

 If you’re dealing with adults, they’re hugely immature if they’re calling you out on your tiny tits.
 Still, it’s hard to scroll down your Twitter timeline without seeing a post about what’s “sexy” and what’s “not”.
 The truth of the matter is, if your body is healthy, it’s your body, and all other opinions aren’t relevant.

 I’m not going to lie.
 I’m jealous of the Double Ds that most of my best friends possess.
 That being said, I’m sure a lot of my friends are jealous that I really don’t have a problem controlling my weight.
 That doesn’t mean that we jab at one another or call one another names, and we also respect one another and other women by refraining from doing the same behind other people’s backs.

 Don’t let anyone make you feel bad about any decisions regarding your body

 Of course, when talking about small breasts and the insecurities that come with them, there’s always the topic of the boob job.
-A breast enlargement is a perfectly safe procedure that a woman might choose to undergo.
-If getting a boob job is your dream, my only word of advice for you is go for it – and don’t let anyone make you feel less natural or sexy in the process.
+Breast enlargement is a perfectly safe procedure that a woman might choose to undergo.
+If getting a boob job is your dream, my only word of advice for you is, go for it – and don’t let anyone make you feel less natural or sexy in the process.

 The benefits of small boobs are many – less back pain, better posture, generally being able to find bras in your size, and one sports bra doing the trick, to name just a few.
 Whether you’re insecure about your chest size or don’t have a problem with your not-so-huge hooters, remember: Love yourself.
 Love your body.
 Love your boobs.
 Oh, and stay slutty.